Japan’s SoftBank invests in US office space-sharing WeWork

 - Amazon selects New York, Northern Virginia, for HQ2 expansion, reports say VIEW

 SoftBank has been scrutinized for the funding it has received from Saudi Arabia.
-Saudi journalist Jamal Khashoggi was recently killed at the Saudi embassy in Turkey.
+Saudi journalist Jamal Khashoggi, a columnist for The Washington Post, was killed at the Saudi consulate in Turkey last month.

-SoftBank Chief Executive Masayoshi Son, who has courted relations with the Saudi crown prince, has denounced the killing.
+SoftBank Chief Executive Masayoshi Son, has been partnering with Saudi Arabian Crown Prince Mohammed bin Salman, and about half of his $100 billion Vision Fund, established in 2016, comes from the kingdom.
+The fund has been investing in various companies, solar projects and artificial intelligence.

+In a sign the company has other sources of funding, SoftBank is carrying out an initial public offering of its Japanese mobile subsidiary, set for Dec.
+19. It’s likely to be one of the world’s biggest IPOs.
+The Tokyo Stock Exchange approved the listing of 1.6 billion shares this week at 1,500 yen ($13) a share, which would potentially raise more than 2 trillion yen ($20 billion).